Ank-Cha/New-jiosaavn-downloader-chrome-extension/README.md

 # Updated JioSaavn Song Downloader Chrome Extension by Ankush(Skilled-Coder)

 This Extension lets you download songs right from your browser, Download 320kbps High Quality songs without Saavn pro!

+No need to login :H

 * Download specific songs along with album art and all song info